adamlui/js-utils/generate-ip/docs/README.md

 }
 ```

-💡 Use the `--init` command to generate a template `generate-ip.config.mjs` in your project root.
+💡 Run `generate-ip init` to generate a template `generate-ip.config.mjs` in your project root.

 <br>